 Upon his death in 1972, he was buried in the Library's courtyard; his wife Bess, born Elizabeth Wallace, followed him in 1982, at age 97, to date the oldest former First Lady; and their only child, Margaret Truman Daniel, was laid to rest there in 2008.
 Currently, the Library is run by his only grandchild, Clifton Truman Daniel.

 500 West U.S. Highway 24, Independence.
 Number 24X bus to Osage & White Oak Streets, and then 4 blocks north on Osage and 3 blocks west on Route 24.
 The Truman Home – actually the Wallace House, as Bess' family always owned it – is nearby at 219 N. Delaware Street.
 Same bus.

 Just west of the Crown Center is the Liberty Memorial, including the National World War I Museum, honoring the 1914-18 conflict that was then frequently called "The Great War" (accurate) and "The War to End All Wars" (not accurate, as it turned out).
 100 West 26th Street.

 There haven't been many TV shows set in Kansas City.
 By far the most notable was Malcolm & Eddie, the 1996-2000 UPN sitcom that starred Malcolm-Jamal Warner and Eddie Griffin (a KCMO native).
-But the show was taped in Los Angeles and did no location shots, so if you're a fan of that show, there's nothing in Kansas City to show you.
+ABC Family's Switched at Birth is also set there.
+But both shows were taped in Los Angeles and did no location shots, so if you're a fan of that show, there's nothing in Kansas City to show you.

 Kansas City is a great American city, almost literally in the center of this great country.
 And its citizens, and the people who come from hundreds of miles around to see the Royals and Chiefs, love their sports.
 It's well worth saving up to check it out.